-3.9 The .macro directive
+3.11 The .macro directive

 This directive is used to define macros.
 It must be followed by a macro name, and then, optionally, by any number of arguments.
-These provide default values.
+The macro name can be any sequence of non-whitespace characters.
+The arguments in the definition provide default values.
 The following lines, up to .endmacro, form the body of the macro.
 They are not processed in any way when the macro is defined; they are processed only when the macro is called (see section 1.5).